A Perfectly Crafted Two Week UK Itinerary

 After spending the day enjoying all of Oxford's best things to do, hop on the train to Bath, around an hour away, where you’ll be spending the night.
 Relax in the standalone circular bathtub at this stylish property to decompress after your busy day.

 The next day, have a Bath Bun at the famous Sally Lunn tea house before a quick hop over to Bristol.
 Here, you can spend the day checking out the museums by the harbourside, walking up the famous Park Street hill, admiring the university’s impressive Wills Memorial building and enjoying dinner in chi chi Clifton.
-Enjoy a nightcap on your private balcony overlooking Brunel’s suspension bridge before getting a good night’s rest.
+Enjoy a nightcap on your private patio before getting a good night’s rest in the Austen-esque bedrooms.

 Days 6 - 8: Wales